 If your rear-end accident was caused by someone else’s negligence, you should not attempt to handle your claim alone.
 Insurance companies, including your own, often only care about keeping costs low and maximizing profit margins.
 That’s why they might try to offer you a small settlement or no money at all after your rear-end accident.

 That’s not right.
-That’s why need our experienced attorneys on your side.
+That’s why you need our experienced car accident attorneys on your side.
 They can gather evidence crucial to your claim and fight for your compensation.
-Contact Northern Plains Justice today for a free consultation.
+Contact Northern Plains Justice, LLP, today for a free consultation.
 You can also call our Sioux Falls office at 605-306-4100.